violinist-dev/agov/docs/theming.md

 # Layouts and grid systems.
 /sass/layouts/*

-# Components (aka SMACSS modules); independently styled components that can live anywhere in a layout.
+# Components; independently styled components that can live anywhere in a layout.
 /sass/components/*
 ```